 New Construction Termite Soil Treatments

 The volume of application may be reduced providing there is a corresponding increase in concentration so that the amount of active ingredient applied to the soil remains the same.
-The soil treatment will consist of treating the entire surface of soil or other substrate to be covered by any slabs, including areas that are under carports, porches, basement floors, and entrance platforms that connect to the structure being treated.
+The soil treatment will treat the entire surface of the soil or other substrate to be covered by any slabs, including areas under carports, porches, basement floors, and entrance platforms that connect to the structure being treated.

 Horizontal Application Rates: Apply 1 gallon of treated solution per 10 sq. ft.
-Apply 1.5 gallons of treated solution per 10 sq. ft. when applying to gravel or other coarse aggregate.
+Apply 1.5 gallons of treated solution per 10 sq. ft. when applying to gravel or other coarse aggregates.

-Vertical Application Rates: Apply 4 gallons of treated solution per 10 linear feet when applying around critical areas such as: along interior foundation walls, plumbing, bath traps, utility services, and other features that will penetrate the slab.
+Vertical Application Rates: Apply 4 gallons of treated solution per 10 linear feet when applying around critical areas such as interior foundation walls, plumbing, bath traps, utility services, and other features that will penetrate the slab.

 ProThor SC2 is labeled for use against subterranean termites as a 0.5% to 0.10% solution rate.
-The project application rate will be 0.5% unless difficult soils requires the application rate to be increased.
+The project application rate will be 0.5% unless difficult soils require the application rate to be increased.

 1. Construction workers and other individuals should leave the immediate area during treatment and application until the termiticide is absorbed into the soil.
 Workers can re-enter the treated area usually within 20-30 minutes.

-2. All grading, compaction, electrical, plumbing, ductwork and any pre-slab construction must be completed prior to our termite soil treatment application.
+2. All grading, compaction, electrical, plumbing, ductwork, and any pre-slab construction must be completed before our termite soil treatment application.

-3. Prior to soil applications, all floor ducts, vents, and drains must be covered or sealed before the soil treatment can occur.
+3. Before soil applications, all floor ducts, vents, and drains must be covered or sealed before the soil treatment can occur.

 4. Immediately upon completion of the termite soil application, a vapor barrier or waterproof membrane must be installed by the concrete sub-contractor to prevent any moisture saturation to the treated soil from occurring.

-5. Termite soil applications are recommended 48-72 hours prior to the concrete pour.
+5. Termite soil applications are recommended 48-72 hours before the concrete pour.
 A non-repellent termiticide will be applied for maximum effectiveness and duration during the application process.
-We should be the last sub-contractor to perform any work prior to the concrete pour.
+We should be the last sub-contractor to perform any work before the concrete pour.